MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 ---
 title: Asset capture overview for Dynamics 365 Remote Assist
 author: dhgoelmsft
-description: Overview of the asset capture public preview ms.author: dhgoel ms.date: 08/19/2020 ms.service: crm-online ms.topic: article
+description: Overview of the asset capture feature ms.author: dhgoel ms.date: 08/19/2020 ms.service: crm-online
+ms.topic: article
 ms.reviewer: krbjoran
 ---
-# Asset capture public preview overview
+# Asset capture overview

 Using the asset capture feature in Dynamics 365 Remote Assist, technicians can capture data about the assets they operate, inspect, and maintain without them having to make a video call.
 Data is captured in a consistent and structured way, and made available through the new Dynamics 365 Remote Assist model-driven app for easy validation, report generation, and auditing.